xfbs/passgen/BUILDING.md

 Supported Sanitizers and Sanitizer combinations are *Address*, *Memory*, *MemoryWithOrigins*, *Undefined*, *Thread*, *Leak*, *Address;Undefined*.

+There is a script for compiling the code with a sanitizer in a temporary folder and running tests, this can be done by running the following, using the Address sanitizer for example:

+    ./scripts/run_sanitizer.sh Address

 ## Formatting Code

 If `clang-format` is present on the system, the *clangformat* target can be used to format the code.